raoul2000/electron-react-ts/README.md

 ```
 npm run build
 ```
-Once the complete app is built (using `npm run buil`), package the Electron app for Windows platform with :
+- once the complete app is built (using `npm run build`), package the Electron app for Windows platform with :
 ```
-npm run build:win
+npm run package:win
 ```
+The output is created in folder `./out` and the application can be tested by running `./out/win-unpacked/my-app.exe`

 ## Links
 from :